Picking-gh/wfs.js/README.md

  It works by transmuxing H264 NAL unit into ISO BMFF (MP4) fragments.

+ Demond websockets sends one NAL at a time.

  Adjusted framerate to 25Hz.

  Adjusted to display directly.